03(Aug) The Celebrity Problem

 Initialize the

-to 0.Iterate through the matrix.
+potential_celebrityto 0.Iterate through the matrix.
 If

-is 1, it means the currentpotential_celebrity
+mat[potential_celebrity][i]is 1, it means the currentpotential_celebrityknowsi, so updatepotential_celebritytoi.

 Validating the Potential Celebrity: